JonahKember/precision_mapping/README.md

 # precision-mapping

-Command-line tool used to perform precision functional mapping of the cortex.
+Command-line tool used for precision functional mapping of the cortex.

 - Assigns vertices to networks based on the spatial similarity of their neocortical connectivity profile to a set of template networks (default: [Yeo-17 network parcellation](https://journals.physiology.org/doi/full/10.1152/jn.00338.2011)).
 - Cleans solutions using spatial dilation (default: 25mm<sup>2</sup>).